 On request, a pick-up from Lamezia Airport can be arranged with a taxi service (cost approx. €80.00 - 100.00).
 The taxis in front of Lamezia Airport cost at least € 120.00 to get to Tropea.
 Quite a good option it is to fly to Naples.
 From Napels you can continue with a rental car to Calabria - about 4 hours - or by train, about 3.5 hours.

 I am happy to help you with planning your trip and Gleisnost

 If you like to travel by train, you need to have a bit of patience to get to Calabria.
 Calabria is located far down at the tip of the boot of Italy.
 From Southern Germany, Switzerland and Austria you can travel relatively comfortably with a night train to Rome.
 From Rome it takes about 5 or 6 hours to Calabria.
 I love

 traveling by train in Italy.
 It is cheap and mostly punctual (actually I think Italy start to beat Germany on this too!).
 Have a look here for connections: Trenitalia

 Calabria is located at the tip of the Italian boot.
 Travelling by car from Germany / Switzerland / Austria you need to plan a stop-over half way.
 For Italian highways you have to pay a toll fee.
 The famous highway from Naples (Salerno - Reggio Calabria) took more than 50 years to finally be finished.
 Now it is a good way and above all, toll-free, to comfortable drive the last stretch from Naples to Calabria.
-My father-in-law recommends driving the Italian boot along the Adriatic coast (Rimini, Ancona, Pescara, Bari) – less cars, hardly any traffic jams, hardly any tunnels, better highway conditions and then you cross the boot from Taranto to Cosenza (Calabria).
-From Cosenza to Tropea you arrive in about 2 hours.
+My father-in-law recommends driving the Italian boot along the Adriatic coast (Rimini, Ancona, Pescara, Bari) less cars, hardly any traffic jams, hardly any tunnels, better highway conditions and then you cross the boot from Taranto to Cosenza (Calabria).

 Have a good trip!